superconvert/smart_rtmpd/README.md

 # smart_rtmpd description

 You can translate documents from Chinese to English through Google Translate！！！

+smart rtmpd is a streaming media server.
+It can run on multiple systems ubuntu, centos, freebsd, windows & arm.
+It is small, independent, easy to deploy, and has high performance.
+The supported protocols are rtmp, rtsp, srt, webrtc, http, hls, dash, etc.

+It has two versions multithreading and coroutine

 # build ffmpeg support rtmps, see this link: